wp-graphql/wp-graphql-smart-cache/readme.txt

 In order to use v0.2.0+ of WPGraphQL Smart Cache, you will need WPGraphQL v1.12.0 or newer.

 == Changelog ==

+= 0.3.4 =

+- ([#188](https://github.com/wp-graphql/wp-graphql-smart-cache/pull/188)): fix: update constant name for min required version of WPGraphQL.
+Conflict with constant name defined in WPGraphQL for ACF.

 = 0.3.3 =